nicolas5000/io-rts-esp32/README.md

 ### How to contribute

 You can mainly contribute to this project by reporting any issue and by checking if your devices are supported and open a discussion to describe what is working or not.
-We will update list of supported devices based on your feedbacks!
-See the Wiki for the list of known supported devices and how to provide useful information about (not yet) supported devices.
+I will update the list of supported devices based on your feedbacks!
+See the documentation for the list of known supported devices and how to provide useful information about (not yet) supported devices.

 If you have development skills you can also propose source code modification to fix issues or add new supported devices.